DylanSp/wheel-lang/README.md

 ### Syntax

 Programs in Wheel are composed of a block of statements, following a JavaScript-esque syntax.
 The top-level block must have braces surrounding it.
-There are six types of statements:
+There are eight types of statements:

+1. Standalone expressions (followed by a semicolon), i.e. `printNum(1);`.
+Most commonly used for calling functions.
-1. Function declarations, following Javascript function declaration syntax.
+2. Function declarations, following Javascript function declaration syntax.
 Example:

 ```
 function f(x)